Guide for Authors

 • Name, address, telephone and fax number, and e-mail address of the author responsible for correspondence

-• Sources of financial support
+• Sources of financial support, role of funding source

 • Type of article being submitted (review paper, original article etc.)